EienHanabi/KouBot/README.md

 # KouBot
-a discord chatbot for Arcaea stats
+A discord chatbot for Arcaea stats
 # Requirements
 * Python >= 3.8.3
 * numpy